+In November 2010, CMS released the Final 2011 Home Health PPS Update.
 CMS made some revisions to its proposed regulations regarding face-to-face-encounters.
 The physician or non-physician practitioner must have a face-to-face encounter with the patient within 90 days of the home health start date.
 If there is no face-to-face encounter within the 90 day period or if the encounter did not relate to the reason for home health, a face-to-face encounter must occur within 30 days after the home health start date.
 CMS emphasized that the certification must be dated by the physician (not the home health agency) and the patient must be under the care of a physician while receiving home health services.
-But, the face-to-face encounter is only required for the initial certification.
+However, the face-to-face encounter is only required for the initial certification.
 The certifying physician may not be the home health agency medical director and the physician or non-physician practitioner may not have a financial relationship with the home health agency.
-CMS also is requiring that for therapy services, a qualified therapist (not a therapy assistant) must assess the patient, measure progress, and document progress toward therapy goals at least once every 30 days.
+CMS also required that for therapy services, a qualified therapist (not a therapy assistant) must assess the patient, measure progress, and document progress toward therapy goals at least once every 30 days.
 For patients requiring 13 or 19 therapy visits, the qualified therapist must perform this evaluation at the 13th and 19th therapy visit.
-The requirement is relaxed for patients in rural areas, requiring the qualified therapist evaluation any time after the 10th visit and not later than the 13th visit, and after the 16th therapy visit but not later than the 19th visit.
+The requirement was relaxed for patients in rural areas, requiring the qualified therapist evaluation any time after the 10th visit and not later than the 13th visit, and after the 16th therapy visit but not later than the 19th visit.
 If more than one therapy is furnished, an evaluation must be made by a qualified therapist for each therapy.
 The Final 2011 Home Health PPS Update set an effective date for the face-to-face encounter requirement of January 1, 2011.
 After pleas from home health and hospice provider associations, physician groups and others, CMS suspended the requirement until April 1, 2011.
-These groups have asked for a further suspension until July 1, 2011.
-Although a representative from CMS expressed concern about a further suspension of home health and hospice provide

-CMS also announced that it is going to assess a variety of home health issues, including the current therapy threshold reimbursement.
+CMS also announced that it is going to assess a variety of home health issues, including the then current therapy threshold reimbursement.
 CMS also clarified its rules regarding change of ownership of home health agencies and the 36-month rule.
 If there is a change of ownership within 36 months of enrollment in Medicare or within 36 months of a prior change of ownership, the home health agency must undergo a new survey.
 CMS clarified that indirect ownership changes are not subject to the 36-month rule.
 There are also several exceptions to the 36-month rule but in order to qualify, the home health agency must have submitted two or more consecutive cost reports (excluding low utilization cost reports or no cost report).
 Exceptions to the 36-month rule include death of an owner and changes in business structure as long as ownership remains the same.